Canada's privacy commissioner alarmed by Prism revelations

 "Our office has been following developments as reported on this matter and the scope of information reportedly being collected raises significant concerns," said Scott Hutchinson, a spokesman for Stoddart.

-Hutchinson said Stoddart's office would "express our concerns to, and seek information from," Canada's top secret Communication Security Establishment (CSE), a branch of the defence ministry that specializes in gathering signals intelligence abroad.
+Hutchinson said Stoddart's office would "express our concerns to, and seek information from," Canada's top secret Communication Security Establishment (CSE), a branch of the defense ministry that specializes in gathering signals intelligence abroad.

 Canada's government has yet to comment on the Prism reports.
 Canada, the United States, Britain, New Zealand and Australia belong to the so-called Five Eyes intelligence-sharing network.